brianglass/anastasis/files/feb.md

 Apolytikion.
 Tone 4.

-You shared their way of life and you succeeded to the ApostlesÂ’ thrones; you found the action, O God-inspired, to climb the heights of contemplation; rightly directing the word of truth; and in faith you struggled to shedding of blood, Bishop and Martyr Blaise; intercede with Christ God that our souls may be saved.
+You shared their way of life and you succeeded to the Apostles’ thrones; you found the action, O God-inspired, to climb the heights of contemplation; rightly directing the word of truth; and in faith you struggled to shedding of blood, Bishop and Martyr Blaise; intercede with Christ God that our souls may be saved.

 ****

 Kontakion.
 Tone 2.

-Godly shoot, unfading flower, most fruitful branch of ChristÂ’s vine, god-bearing Blaise, fill with joy those who honour your memory in faith as you intercede without ceasing for us all.
+Godly shoot, unfading flower, most fruitful branch of Christ’s vine, god-bearing Blaise, fill with joy those who honour your memory in faith as you intercede without ceasing for us all.

 12. Of our Father among the Saints Meletios, archbishop of Antioch the Great.